15 Sep Maximise retail operations software engagement in store

 4. Combat negativity

-No matter how successful your launch day is and how transformative your new software is, there will still be people that resist change.
+No matter how successful your launch day is and how your new retail operations software is, there will still be people that resist change.

 Reach out to teams that aren’t logging in or have low usage.
 Find out why they aren’t engaging, and work with them to find a solution that will make the software work for them.